Last updated April 1, 2024.

 Power Nap Apps and Downloads

-There are apps that can help you fall asleep fast and time your power nap.
+Here are some apps that can help you fall asleep fast and time your power nap.

 Pzizz

-Pzizz is a popular sleep app for both iPhone and Android that has a power nap module.
+Pzizz is a popular iPhone and Android sleep app with a power nap module.

-Pzizz boasts a patented algorithm that generates a familiar, yet slightly new, soundtrack every time you listen to it to keep you from getting tired of it.
+Pzizz boasts a patented algorithm that generates a familiar, yet slightly new, soundtrack every time you listen to it to keep you from getting bored of it.

 Power Nap

-Another option is the Power Nap binaural beats meditation audio file.
+Another option is Power Nap created by Binaural Beats™ Meditation, a premier producer of binaural beats audio files.

-It guides you into the brainwave stage of sleep, then gently brings you to the alpha brainwave state, the state of relaxed wakefulness, so that you wake up feeling alert and rejuvenated.
+It guides you into the brainwave stage of sleep, then gently brings you to the alpha brainwave state — the state of relaxed wakefulness — so you wake up feeling alert and rejuvenated.

 Power Napping at Work and School